Tools4everBV/HelloID-Conn-Prov-Source-Elanza/README.md

 The _Elanza_ API does not return a whole lot of error information.
 The error handling logic is tested on both _Windows PowerShell_ and _PowerShell Core_.

-One important thing to note is that the `Invoke-ElanzaRestMethod` function is modified to __NOT__ throw in case a _product_ or _department_ `uuid` does not exist.
+One important thing to note is that the `Invoke-ElanzaRestMethod` function is modified to __NOT__ throw in case a _product_ `uuid` does not exist.
 This way, we ensure that the import does not fail.

 ## Getting help